hlb-git/Insightflair/README.md

 This repository contains the source code for the InsightFlair project.
 Follow the instructions below to set up and run the application on a **Linux (Debian-based)** system.

+## Features

+**InsightFlair** is a full-stack application built with modern technologies to streamline data processing and visualization.
+Here’s what makes it stand out:

+- **Data Pipeline & CSV Visualization**
+  - Custom parser to process uploaded CSV files.
+  - Securely writes parsed data to the database.
+  - Visualizes data using the Recharts.js framework for clear, interactive insights.

+- **Robust User Authentication & Access Control**
+  - Implements secure user authentication to manage access.
+  - Ensures that only authorized users can interact with sensitive data.

+- **Scalable Full-Stack Architecture**
+  - **Frontend:** Developed with React.js and TypeScript for a dynamic, responsive UI.
+  - **Backend:** Powered by Node.js and Express.js with RESTful APIs.
+  - **Containerization:** Utilizes Docker for efficient deployment and scalability.
+  - **Cloud Integration:** Leverages AWS services for enhanced performance and reliability.

 ---

 ## 🛠 Tech Stack